mantidproject/mantid/docs/source/concepts/HowToDefineGeometricShape.rst

    XMLsliceCylinderRingDescription.png

-For this shape you may find it useful to specify a :ref:`Bounding-Box <Bounding-Box>`.
+For this shape, you will likely need to specify a custom :ref:`Bounding-Box <Bounding-Box>`.

 Cone